Old Fashioned Baked Mac and Cheese

 Notes

-• Add a teaspoon salt to your pasta water to avoid it boiling over.
+• Add a teaspoon salt to your pasta water to season the noodles.

 • When adding in cheese, use a measuring cup to make sure you’re not adding more than one cup at a time.
-This will give you the best results for creamy mac.
+This will give you the best results.

 Serving: 1g | Calories: 580kcal | Carbohydrates: 38g | Protein: 24g | Fat: 37g | Saturated Fat: 22g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 10g | Trans Fat: 0.4g | Cholesterol: 106mg | Sodium: 847mg | Potassium: 262mg | Fiber: 1g | Sugar: 5g | Vitamin A: 1072IU | Vitamin C: 0.4mg | Calcium: 606mg | Iron: 1mg